gausby/processes_presentation/README.md

 false
 ```

+The process was spawned and immediately returned `:ok`.
+It had nothing else to do so it closed itself down; that is why the `Process.alive/1` returned `false`.

 Notice, when we run iex it is actually a couple of processes as well.
 We can get the Pid of the iex session by calling `self/0`. `self/0` will always return the current process, think of it like `this`/`self` from an object language.